finbourne/lusid-sdk-python/README.md

 # LUSID Python SDK

-This repository enables the generation of a Python SDK from the FINBOURNE OpenAPI specification using the [autorest](https://github.com/Azure/autorest) tool.

-A generated version of the SDK is included in the `lusid-sdk-python` folder based on the OpenAPI specification named `lusid.json` in the root folder.
-The most up to date version of the OpenAPI specification can be downloaded from http://api.finbourne.com/swagger/v0/swagger.json

-In addtion to the SDK, a set of examples on how to use the SDK can be found in the [tests](https://github.com/finbourne/lusid-sdk-python/tree/master/lusid-sdk-python) folder.
-These exist in the form of unit tests and further instructions on running the tests can be found in the [README](https://github.com/finbourne/lusid-sdk-python/blob/master/lusid-sdk-python/readme.md).

-The SDK can also be installed using `pip`:
+The LUSID API can be accessed from Python using this SDK which can be installed using `pip`:

 ```
 $ pip install lusid-sdk
 ```

+A pre-generated version of the latest SDK is included in the `lusid-sdk-python` folder based on the OpenAPI specification named `lusid.json` in the root folder.
+The most up to date version of the OpenAPI specification can be downloaded from http://api.finbourne.com/swagger/v0/swagger.json

+In addition to the SDK, a set of examples on how to use the SDK can be found in the [tests](https://github.com/finbourne/lusid-sdk-python/tree/master/lusid-sdk-python) folder.
+These exist in the form of unit tests.
+Further instructions on running them can be found in the [README](https://github.com/finbourne/lusid-sdk-python/blob/master/lusid-sdk-python/readme.md).

 # Generating the SDK

-The preferred method of generating the SDK is using `docker` and `docker-compose` by running the following command:
+If you would prefer to generate the Python SDK locally from the FINBOURNE OpenAPI specification, this can be  done using [autorest](https://github.com/Azure/autorest) and `docker`:

 ```
 $ docker-compose up && docker-compose rm -f